-Yes, all the foreigners, Except Indians need Nepalese visa in order to enter Nepal.
-Most of the national can get On Arrival visa at the TIA airport, however, it is advised to consult with your nearby Embassy or Consulate of Nepal.
+Yes, all the foreigners, Except Indians need a Nepalese visa in order to enter Nepal.
+Most of the nationals can get the on-arrival visa at the TIA airport, however, it is advised to consult with your nearby Embassy or Consulate of Nepal.

-Visa Fee Valid till now (Subject to change)
+Visa Fee Valid till now (Subject to change, updated July 2020)

 You will be received by our guide or HimalayanWindows’s representative at the terminal of Tribhuvan International airport in Kathmandu upon your arrival.

-Our representative will stand in-front of the international terminal with Pla-card of HimalayanWindows or client’s name; also he will be holing a identity card of HimalyanWindows who is coming to transfer you to your reserved to the hotel.
+Our representative will stand in front of the international terminal with the Placard of HimalayanWindows or the client’s name; also he will be holding an identity card of HimalyanWindows who is coming to transfer you to your reserved to the hotel.

 We allocate a guide or officer from our company who will give you complete information about your upcoming plans.
-Or you can directly contact to our office number at Contact Us.
+You can contact us anytime at our given numbers in the contact form.

 In fact, you don’t need to be a mountaineer with rippling muscles to enjoy trekking.
-If you are physically and mentally fit, have spirit of mountain trip, like walking or hiking, you are always qualified for trekking in Nepal.
-You don’t need any prior experiences but we suggest you have some physical fitness such a running, swimming, hiking and etc.
+If you are physically and mentally fit, have the spirit of mountain trips, like walking or hiking, you are always qualified for trekking in Nepal.
+You don’t need any prior experiences but we suggest you have some physical fitness such as running, swimming, hiking, etc.

-Tea house lodges are built almost in all famous trekking trails such as Everest, Annapurna, Langtang and etc. In tea-house trek, you will be staying at mountain lodges and have breakfast, lunch and dinner in their restaurants; those tea-house lodges are built by the local villagers.
-Now, the tea-house lodges are more like hotels with hot shower, continental and Nepali food and comfortable private room with two beds but no attached bathroom.
-Also, if you stay at the local guest houses, you will have an opportunity to interact with locals about their culture, lifestyles and traditions.
+Tea house lodges are built almost in all famous trekking trails such as Everest, Annapurna, Langtang and etc. In the tea-house trek, you will be staying at mountain lodges and have breakfast, lunch, and dinner in their restaurants; those tea-house lodges are built by the local villagers.
+Now, the tea-house lodges are more like hotels with hot showers, continental, and Nepali food, and comfortable private rooms with two beds but no attached bathroom.
+Also, if you stay at the local guest houses, you will have an opportunity to interact with locals about their culture, lifestyles, and traditions.

 In Camping Trek, you will be sleeping in a tent.
 Our Sherpa crews maintain tents wherever we need to sleep.
-During Camping trekking, all food are prepared and served by our camping crew and foods are always hygienic and fresh.
-Nowadays, you hardly see people doing camping in common routes as there are plenty of guest houses.
+During Camping trekking, all food is prepared and served by our camping crew and foods are always hygienic and fresh.
+Nowadays, you hardly see people doing camping on common routes as there are plenty of guest houses.

-It is advised to bring your personal gears such as walking boots, Sand shoes, Sandal, water and wind proof jacket, woolen shirts, T-shirts, thick pullover, short pants/skirts, walking stick, trousers/tracks suits and etc. Thermal underwear is important for high altitude and cotton are needed for lower and warmer altitudes.
-Also, do not forget to bring water bother (min. one liter), sleeping bag, Gloves, Knife and sewing kit.
-Also Flash light, lighter, extra boot laces, sun glass, sun cream, rain coat, personal medications, duffel bag to put your clothing and equipments.
+It is advised to bring your personal gear such as walking boots, Sand shoes, Sandal, water, and windproof jacket, woolen shirts, T-shirts, thick pullovers, short pants/skirts, walking sticks, trousers/tracks suits and etc. Thermal underwear is important for high altitudes and cotton is needed for lower and warmer altitudes.
+Also, do not forget to bring a water bottle (min. one liter), sleeping bag, Gloves, Knife, and sewing kit.
+Also Flashlight, lighter, extra boot laces, sunglass, sun cream, raincoat, personal medications, duffel bag to put your clothing and equipment.

 You will be served freshly cooked food during trekking.
-Most of the tea-house lodges provide western, continental and Nepalese dishes and meals are provided in Full board basis during your trip.
+Most of the tea-house lodges provide western, continental, and Nepalese dishes, and meals are provided on a Full board basis during your trip.